Strozzapreti with Pork Sausage, Shaved Brussel Sprouts, and Sage

 I changed the original dish a lot (honestly, I don’t even have the original recipe in my possession!) and nixed the veal for easy-to-find seasonal ingredients including pork sage sausage.

 This time of year, just before the holidays, Whole Foods sells various types of ground sausage that you can purchase by the pound without the casings.
 I happened to find a ground pork sausage with sage, which was perfect for this recipe, but any mild pork sausage would work.

-- 1 tablespoon olive oil
+- 1 tablespoon extra virgin olive oil

-- 4 garlic cloves, finely chopped
+- 4 large garlic cloves finely chopped

-- 10 large sage leaves, finely chopped
+- 10 fresh large sage leaves finely chopped

-- 1/2 teaspoon red pepper flakes
+- ½ teaspoon dried red pepper flakes

 - freshly ground black pepper